TheFirstPaige/CaseStudy/README.md

 Set-ExecutionPolicy RemoteSigned
 ```
 ## Module Implementation
 Once prerequisite requirements have been met, the module can be imported.
 The .psm1 file will need to be placed in the $HOME\Documents\WindowsPowerShell\Modules\MetroTransitTools\ directory.
-In order to create these folders if they do not already exist, complete the following:
+In order to create these folders if they do not already exist the user can run the command below, which assumes that your $HOME directory already has a Documents directory.
+You can adjust the -Path and -Name property values as needed:
 ```
 New-Item -Path $HOME\Documents\ -ItemType directory -Name WindowsPowerShell\Modules\MetroTransitTools\
 ```